ycpcs/cs335-spring2020/assignments/cybercrime.md

 ### Introduction

 The topic will be on a true story from the dark side of the internet.
+If you are presenting a recent attack, make sure you are discussing prevention techniques.

 ### Your Task